What's the recovery like for Rhinoplasty?

 • Fever above 101°F

-• Sudden increase in swelling after initial improvement (possible hematoma or infection)
+• A sudden increase in swelling after initial improvement — possible hematoma or infection

-• Difficulty breathing that worsens rather than improves
+• Breathing that worsens rather than gradually improves

 Ready to find a Rhinoplasty provider?